5/20/2025

 speaker

 Thank you, Dan.
 Let me take the first question about the edge.
 So the restructuring is still ongoing.
-Last year, we announced a 30% reduction of overhead costs in one go, and that kind of cost effect still needs to be reflected gradually in our cost this year, quarter by quarter, because some of the restructuring efforts are not completely done yet, even from the last year's restructuring measures.
-And this year, we continue some of the, not this kind of 30% one-off, but we still identify possibilities in different departments, in different processes, so that we can continue our effort in streaming line.
-So to your question about whether the numbers of SG&A are clean as of now, I would say not completely yet, and we will see still some of the effects coming through this year.
-But we are very sure that with this kind of measures, this will only improve our SG&A in the mid and long term.
-So please do not look at only really quarter to quarter results.
-We will reflect the whole year when we come to almost the end of our restructuring effort mid of this year.
-And to your second question about the first quarter loss, so this is actually a very special event in the first quarter that caused this higher loss on the paper.
-We gave up Davos as a hotel, as a lease hotel, and we turned it into a franchise hotel.
+Last year, we announced 30% reduction of overhead costs in one go.
+And that kind of cost effect, it still needs to be reflected gradually in our cost in this year, quarter by quarter, because some of the restructuring efforts are not completely done yet. even from the last year's restructuring measures.
+And this year, we continue some of the, not this kind of 30% one-off, but we still identify possibilities in different departments, in different processes, so that we can continue our effort in Streaming Line.
+So to your question about whether the numbers in SG&A are clean, As of now, I would say not completely yet.
+And we will see still some of the effects coming through this year.
+But we are very sure that with this kind of measures, you know, this will only improve our HGNA in the mid and long term.
+So, you know, please do not look at only really quarter-to-quarter results.
+We will reflect the whole year. you know, when we come to almost the end of our restructuring effort, you know, mid of this year.
+And to your second question about the first quarter loss, so there's actually a very special event in the first quarter that caused this higher loss on the paper.
+We gave up Davos as a hotel, as a lease hotel, and we've turned it into a franchise hotel.
 And you know that Davos is a very, very seasonal event.
 Actually, the whole year of EBITDA focused on this one week of conference effort.
 So that's why the first quarter results is very much skewed by this one-time event every year.
 So this year, taking out the Davos event, actually our EBITDA is comparable to last year, even with the continued restructuring effort.
-What I wanted to say with this answer to you is that we are very conscious of our EBITDA commitment, and we are very conscious also in streaming line our unnecessary overhead costs.
+What I wanted to say with this answer to you is that we are very conscious of our EBITDA commitment and we are very conscious also in streaming line our unnecessary overhead costs.
 Please bear with us in the short term.
-We will still see some of the variation in the SG&A and some of the other costs as well.
-But we are very sure that in the mid and long term, we are on the better way.
+We will still see some of the variation in SG&A and some of the other costs as well, but we are very sure that in the mid and long term we are on the better way.

 speaker